SAP/fosstars-rating-core/docs/oss/security/openssl/openssl.md

 1. Does it belong to Eclipse?
 No
 1. Is it supported by a company?
 No

+### Project activity

+Score: 10.0, confidence is 10.0 (max), importance is 0.5 (medium)

+The score evaluates how active a project is.
+It's based on number of commits and contributors in the last 3 months.

+561 commits in the last 3 months results to 10.00 points 14 contributors increase the score value from 10.00 to 12.00

+The sub-score uses 2 features:

+1. Number of commits in the last three months: 561
+1. Number of contributors in the last three months: 14

 ### Project popularity

 Score: 10.0, confidence is 10.0 (max), importance is 0.5 (medium)